Political pressure was used says Kiran

 She adds that their team has informed them that this was also due to political pressure on the staff.

-Earlier today, the Fiji Labour Party expressed their concerns about Kiran’s comment that many of the 96,000 recipients of the state’s social welfare allowance should not be getting it.
+The Fiji Labour Party yesterday expressed their concerns about Kiran’s comment that many of the 96,000 recipients of the state’s social welfare allowance should not be getting it.

 In response to this, Kiran says certain rules and regulations were not followed, which resulted in a large number of recipients.